 To analyze the effect of neoadjuvant CRT on the prevalence of extracapsular LNI, patients with and without neoadjuvant therapy were compared.
-190 patients received neoadjuvant therapy, and 108 underwent surgery alone (Tables and ).
+190 patients received neoadjuvant therapy, and 108 underwent surgery alone (Tables 2 and 3).

 The 5-year survival rate was 22.5% for the entire patient population.
 LN-negative patients had a 5-year survival rate of 34%.
 Intracapsular LNI decreased the 5-year survival rate to 20%.
 Detection of extracapsular LNI resulted in a 5-year survival rate of 7% (P < 0.001).
 The resection plane (R0 resection vs R1/2 resection) also proved to be an independent prognostic parameter (P < 0.001) in univariate analysis.

 In the group with the neoadjuvant regimen, we observed a decrease in distant metastases (pM1 lymph + pM1 organ).
-Neoadjuvant therapy also resulted in a significant (P = 0.001) increase of patients with pN0/M0 (51.6%), compared with surgery alone (25%) (Table ).
+Neoadjuvant therapy also resulted in a significant (P = 0.001) increase of patients with pN0/M0 (51.6%), compared with surgery alone (25%) (Table 3).
 After neoadjuvant therapy, there was also a survival benefit for patients with negative LNs.
 However, this was not significant compared to surgery alone (Table 2).

 Neoadjuvant therapy did not reduce the occurrence of extracapsular LNI.
-In 19/108 patients (17.6%) with surgery alone vs 32/190 patients (16.8%) with neoadjuvant CRT, extracapsular LNI was detected (Table , Figure ).
+In 19/108 patients (17.6%) with surgery alone vs 32/190 patients (16.8%) with neoadjuvant CRT, extracapsular LNI was detected (Table 3, Figure 1).

 All LNs with extracapsular involvement were within the radiation field.
 We did not detect a difference between patients treated with neoadjuvant CRT and those who were resected primarily.

-Univariate and multivariate analysis (Table ) revealed that pN, pM category, extracapsular LNI, and radicality of the resection plane were all significant prognostic parameters for esophageal cancer.
+Univariate and multivariate analysis (Table 4) revealed that pN, pM category, extracapsular LNI, and radicality of the resection plane were all significant prognostic parameters for esophageal cancer.

 The presence and extent of lymphatic dissemination are among the most important predictors for survival in gastrointestinal malignancies[14,15].
 More recently, attention has been paid to the presence of extracapsular LNI, which identifies a subgroup of patients with significantly worse long-term survival[6,10,16,17].
 For breast cancer, extracapsular spread is such an important factor that it has been appended to the TNM classification as a specific subcategory.